pmgrollemund/qualenvic_plus/README.md

 - Lepoivre Mathieu

 ## License
 This project is licensed under a [Creative Commons License](https://creativecommons.org/) allowing free reuse of the research work.
-For more information, please see the [LICENSE.md](LICENSE.md) file.